avian-diet-database/dietdb-backend/README.md

 - **Jacob Yackenovich** @IBM for mentoring our team and providing guidance far and above just project direction.
 - The team collecting data for https://github.com/ahhurlbert/aviandietdb, which is the basis of our project.
 - **Prof. Jeff Terrell** @UNC for teaching and leading COMP 523, Software Engineering Lab.
+- **Derek Chadwell** for mentoring our team during Fall 2021, and sharing his knowledge of best practices in the industry